Norc/foundry-custom-hotbar/README.md

    1. Does not interfere with the operation of the original Macro Hotbar

 ## Changelog
+*Version 2.0* (2020/07/09)
+1. Added settings to control Custom Hotbar coloring and position settings
+1. Added settings to provide the same control to the Core Hotbar

 *INITIAL RELEASE v1.5* (2020/07/05)
 1. Added ability to automatically handle dragging from character sheet onto custom hotbar, including full MQoL and BetterRolls support.
 1. Added support for all reamining dragging and dropping scenarios, including between Core and Custom Hotbars.